psychemist/merkle-airdrop-proof/README.md

 2. Deploy the contract by running

     ```bash
-    npx hardhat run scripts/deploy.js --network <your-network>
+    npx hardhat run scripts/deploy.js --network network-name
     ```

-    Replace <your-network> with the network you are deploying to (e.g., localhost, sepolia, lisk, base, etc.).
+    Replace `network-name` with the network you are deploying to (e.g., localhost, sepolia, lisk, base, etc.).

 3. Ensure the deployment script passes the ERC20 token address and the Merkle root during deployment.